cmadland/teaching/pages/02.edci335/06.week-3/04.assessment/section.md

 If all goes well, I will have your Blueprints assessed and my feedback returned to you by the end of this week.
 I would suggest that you not make substantive changes to your plans for the *Interactive Learning Resource* until you have my feedback.

-You should be working on your first draft of your learning resource so that you can incorporate my feedback next week. `Your first draft is due Sunday, June 9, at the end of week 4.`
+You can be working on your first draft of your learning resource so that you can incorporate my feedback next week. `Your first draft is due Sunday, June 9, at the end of week 4.`